Indonesia

 I spent seven days traveling across Japan by Shinkansen, Japan's high-speed "Bullet Train," moving quickly from one region...

-Seven Days on the Shinkansen
+Seven Days on the Shinkansen (Bullet Train)

 I spent seven days traveling across Japan by Shinkansen, Japan's high-speed "Bullet Train," moving quickly from one region to the next as the country shifted around me.
 Tokyo set the pace with its constant motion and full days that started early and ended late.
 When the train pulled out of the city, the change in tempo was immediate, and the trip began to take on its own structure.
 Telephone poles started flashing past faster than I could count them!